 Tips for perfect hard-boiled eggs

 To prevent the eggs from cracking and to have a shell that’s easier to peel, add about 1/2 teaspoon salt to the water while boiling the eggs.
 There is a chance this may give the eggs a hint of saltiness, though.

 To prevent the egg whites from running and another way to have easy-to-peel hard-boiled eggs, add one teaspoon of vinegar to the water.
 Keep in mind that this may give the eggs a tangy flavor.

 You can also use both of the above tips together (adding salt and vinegar to the water) to really control what your eggs will do both during and after boiling.

 How can you tell if an egg is still good?

-The easiest way is to fill a deep bowl with water and gently drop the egg in.
+- Fill a deep bowl with cool water (at least three or four inches) and gently drop the egg in.

 What flavors can you add to deviled eggs?

 This recipe is originally written to include celery seed and dried onion, but there are lots of other flavors you can add.
 Get creative and mix and match to make the perfect deviled eggs for you!

 - Shredded cheddar cheese, sharp or mild (about 1/2 cup).